Features / Browser Frames

 What makes a screenshot frame tool useful in real workflows?

-A strong screenshot frame tool should keep framing, spacing, and export in one repeatable flow so teams can publish faster.
+A strong screenshot frame tool should keep framing, spacing, and export in one repeatable flow so teams can publish faster — including decks, demos, and stakeholder slides.

 How do I add browser mockup to screenshot output without opening a design file?